-He joined Swansea University in 2004 as a Professor of Genomics / Neuroscience and established the Wales Epilepsy Research Network (WERN 2005-2015).
-Professor Rees was Chair of the Epilepsy Research-UK (ERUK) Scientific Advisory Committee in London between 2011-2014 and is now a Trustee of ERUK.
+Professor Rees was Chair of the Epilepsy Research-UK (ERUK, 2011-2014) Scientific Advisory Committee in London and a Trustee of ERUK until 2019.
 He is a Fellow of the Learned Society for Wales (FLSW), the Royal College of Pathologists (FRCPath), the Royal College of Physicians (FRCPE), and the Royal Society of Biology (FRSB).
-He received a DSc from Swansea University in 2012 and is also Honorary Fellow of the Association of British Neurologists.
+He received a DSc from Swansea University and is also Honorary Fellow of the Association of British Neurologists.
 Professor Rees’s team were winners of the 2015 Swansea University Impact Awards in Health & Wellbeing.

 In 2019, he joined as Deputy Executive Dean the Faculty of Medicine & Health (FMHS) at the University of Sydney (USYD) and is using his 30 years of experience to meet Faculty objectives.
 He co-ordinates the collaborative interaction between Faculty and the independent Medical Research Institutes (MRI’s), Sydney Local Health Districts and Multi-Disciplinary Initiatives (MDI’s) in conjunction with Deputy-VC of Research.
 He is also responsible for growing the biomedical, commercial and philanthropic capabilities of the FMHS 2019-2024.